willis240/willis240.github.io/README.md

 - Found a problem with the string formatting when increasing the number of pings in a single run and fixed said problem by having the string offset be determined by the end rather than the beginning
 - Continued working on the Data Scientist with Python track

+#### June 17

+- Continued on the Data Scientist with Python track, now 3/5 of the way throught the intermediate course

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.